krauss/brazfoot_cli/games/README.md

 # brazfoot_cli

-This is where all the files created during the scrapping will be saved in the chosen format.
+This is where all the files created during the scrapping will be saved